 Combined sewage that drains to the collection system can cause large spikes in influent flow levels to PVSC when certain precipitation conditions (e.g. heavy rain) occur.
-While the majority of the collection system for the City of Bayonne, Borough of East Newark, the Town of Harrison, the Town of Kearny, JCMUA, the City of Newark, NBMUA and the City of Paterson is a combined sewer system, a portion of the collection systems consists of separate sewers (i.e., a separate pipe for stormwater and a separate pipe for sewage).
+While the majority of the collection system for the Town of Kearny is served by a combined sewer system, a portion of the collection system consists of separate sewers (i.e., a separate pipe for stormwater and a separate pipe for sewage).

-The NJPDES permit issued to Town of Harrison on March 12, 2015 and effective on July 1, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
+The NJPDES permit issued to the Town of Kearny on March 12, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
 This permit was subsequently modified for certain conditions as detailed in the Contents of the Administrative Record and as identified within this fact sheet.

-The City of Bayonne, Borough of East Newark, Town of Harrison, JCMUA, Town of Kearny, City of Newark, NBMUA, City of Paterson, and PVSC submitted a single, coordinated LTCP dated October 2020 and entitled "Section and Implementation of Alternatives for Long Term Control Planning for Combined Sewer Systems - Regional Report."
+The City of Bayonne, Borough of East Newark, the Town of Harrison, the Town of Kearny, JCMUA, the City of Newark, NBMUA, the City of Paterson, and PVSC submitted a single, coordinated LTCP dated October 2020 and entitled "Section and Implementation of Alternatives for Long Term Control Planning for Combined Sewer Systems - Regional Report."
 This subject permit action serves to incorporate CSO control strategies to achieve a minimum wet weather percent capture value as outlined in the CSO LTCP.
 The jointly coordinated October 2020 LTCP presented two alternatives, a regional (referred to as the "Regional Alternative") and a municipal (referred to as the "Municipal Alternative") as contained within the individual appendices.
-This renewal permit incorporates the Regional Alternative.
+For the Town of Kearny, this renewal permit incorporates the Municipal Alternative.
 The LTCP was certified by each permittee through a certification statement as required in the 2015 NJPDES CSO permit as per Part IV.D.1.b.